 This island in the Bay of Naples is surrounded by stunning blue oceans and rock formations that rise from the sea.
 Capri is one of the must-visit places in Italy and one of the best European islands!

 It is well-known for its vast and rugged landscape; which often makes it the ideal location for those who want to walk and explore nature alone or with those close to them.
 Otherwise, it is known for its elaborate hotels, amazing shopping, and designer fashion.
 While you are here, you absolutely have to purchase a pair of handmade leather sandals as these are a signature part of the region.
+We have been to a lot of places in Italy and we can’t recommend Capri enough.

 Best places to visit in central Italy.